-There is a train of thought that if you’ve never known anything different, then it must be easier to live with what you have to deal with.
-On paper that would seem true, but in reality I feel it’s very different.
+There is a train of thought that if you’ve never known anything different, then it must be easier to live with what you have.
+In reality, I feel it’s very different.

-On the contrary, we live amongst family, friends and people in the community who don’t necessarily live with a disability.
-That makes it harder in some respects because we see a more perfect normal, when we know for us that will never be.
+On the contrary, we live amongst people with abilities, who don’t have a disability.
+That makes it harder for us, because we see a more perfect normal, when we know for us that can never be.

 I have constant reminders lurking from my past.
 When I was growing up, I was aware that I didn’t walk heel toe like all the other kids.
-It used to bother me that my shoes would wear down differently.
+It used to bother me that my shoes wore down differently.

 It also bothered me that my father kept telling me to pick my leg and foot up, because I constantly dragged both.
-He used to make a point of standing behind me as I walked, just to remind me.
+He seemed to stand behind me reminding me constantly.

-Creating and running my site has been a tremendous help, being able to explore and understand my experiences in the way they happened, has been the catalyst of me being able to accept my life too.
+Creating and running my site has been a tremendous help, being able to explore and understand my experiences in the way they happened, has been the catalyst of me being able to accept certain aspects of my life.